You Should Know What a Will and a Lasting Power of Attorney (LPA) are

 The Health and Welfare LPA allows the Donee (appointed person) to decide on medical treatments, the healthcare you will receive and living arrangements.
 This becomes effective when you lack the mental capacity to decide for yourself.

 The Property and Welfare LPA authorizes the Donee to handle your property, finances, and assets you own.
-Without this. the banks and financial institutions are not going to discuss any financial affairs you have with anyone else.
+Without this, the banks and financial institutions are not going to discuss any financial affairs you have with anyone else.
 You must at least have a Deputyship Order when that happens.
 You can choose when this will become effective.
 This could happen when your mental capacity declines to decide on your own, or when you are still able to manage your affairs.

 - Limited financial powers – Your Donee cannot just handle every penny you own and give it away.
-There is a cap on financial gifts, and there needs to be a court order to approve a bigger amount given to other people.
+There is a cap on financial gifts, and there needs to be a court order to approve a larger amount given to other people.
 Moreover, financial advice should be sought before the Donee can make decisions about investments for you.
 This is going to protect you from them making wild speculations about your money.

 Canceling an LPA